Ilya Schor

 Ilya Schor (April 16, 1904 – June 7, 1961) was an artist, a painter, jeweler, engraver, sculptor, and renowned artist of Judaica.

 Early life

 Ilya Schor was born in Złoczów (Galicia), in the Austrian Empire (now Zolochiv, Lviv Oblast, Ukraine) in 1904.
 He came from a deeply Hasidic family.
 His father, Naftali, was a folk-artist, painting colorfully illustrated store signs for local merchants.
 Schor first trained as an apprentice in metalcrafts and engraving before enrolling at the Warsaw Academy of Fine Arts in 1930 where he studied painting.
 In 1937, Ilya was awarded a grant by the Polish government to study in Paris.
 He exhibited successfully at the Salon d'Automne in 1938.

-Ilya Schor and his artist wife, Resia, immigrated to the United States in December 1941, from Marseilles, via Lisbon, after fleeing Paris in late May 1940.
+Ilya Schor and his artist wife, Resia, immigrated to the United States in December 1941, from Marseille, via Lisbon, after fleeing Paris in late May 1940.
 The couple had two daughters, born in New York City: artist and writer Mira Schor (b.
 1950) and the late literary scholar and theorist, Naomi Schor (1943–2001).